Selling a House During Divorce: A Guide By Eagle

 Evaluating Financial Ability

-Be honest with yourself.
+Be brutally honest with yourself.
 Can you really afford the mortgage, insurance, property taxes, and that new roof it’ll need in three years?
 All on one income?
-Even if you technically can, should you?
-Sometimes downsizing just makes more sense.
+Run the numbers.
+Your housing costs shouldn’t exceed 28% of your gross monthly income.
+That’s the mortgage, insurance, taxes, and HOA fees.
+If you’re pushing 40% or higher, you’re setting yourself up for stress.

 Emotional Considerations